gofynd/fdk-client-kotlin/documentation/application/ORDER.md

-Use this API to retrieve the issues that led to the cancellation of bags within a shipment.
+Retrieves reasons that led to the cancellation for the status of shipment bags.

 *Returned Response:*